SurKM9/sm-blog/_data/blog/2020-09-01-aspectratio-qpixmap.md

 Here we have used it on 2 occasions, first when we set an image and second is in `resizeEvent()` of our `QDialog`.
 Whenever our `QDialog` is resized we resize our `QLabel` based on the formula we derived above.
 This not only allows us to preserve the aspect ratio of the image but also forces the `QLabel` to follow along.

 This whole project can be found on my [GitHub](https://github.com/SurKM9/AspectRatioPixmap) account.

+## Conclusion

-Please feel free to share this tutorial, if you feel it helped you.
+Feel free to share this blog, if you feel it helped you.
+If you have any comments or suggestions, post it in the comments section below.

 <span>Photo by <a href="https://unsplash.com/@kuzelevdaniil?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Daniil Kuželev</a> on <a href="https://unsplash.com/s/photos/eye?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span>